laoshanlung/blog/content/post/2017-06-13-simple-chat-app-with-faye-nginx-and-vue-part-5.md

 First step is to build the production files using webpack.
 Second step is to tag this deployment as `static` by creating an empty file named `.static` to let dokku know that it should use [nginx-buildpack](https://github.com/dokku/buildpack-nginx) to build `web` app.

-## Final thought
+## Final thoughts
-With this final part, I have a very simple chat app with complete deployment process.
-The only missing piece is a continous integration service to automatically deploy the application.
+With this simple chat app, I have demonstrated how to develop and deploy a project using Nodejs (express, faye), Vue and Dokku.
+I am using this same kind of structure at work and for my hobby projects.
+I am pretty happy with it and don't have any problem so far.

-I am pretty happy with Vue so far, it offers a nice and fast way to build user interface.
-However, I think that I will not use it for production yet because it's still quite new which makes it hard to build a team around it.
+I have a positive impression about Vue as a front-end development framework.
+It's very simple to get into, the learning curve is not as big as I thought.
+I will definitely use it for my next hobby project, and if possible try to use it at work.